wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

         - Alternatively, you can use your own email managing mechanism.

-2. Add the following properties to the `deployment.toml`.
+2. Add the following properties to the `deployment.toml` file.

     ``` toml
     [identity_mgt.notification_channel_recovery]